 Palais Lascaris

-In the heart of the old town on rue Droite lies this extraordinary mansion.
-It is a true monument in the French Baroque style, decorated with frescoes, luxuriously furnished rooms and lounges as well as some very impressive stairs.
+In the heart of the old town on Rue Droite lies this extraordinary palace.
+It is a true monument of the French Baroque style, decorated with frescoes, luxuriously appointed rooms and salons, and some very impressive staircases.

-The Palais Lascaris was built in the mid-17th century for one of the families of the Nice nobility, the Lascaris-Vintimille.
+Palais Lascaris was built in the mid-17th century for one of Nice’s noble families, the Lascaris-Vintimille.

-The palace remained in the family’s ownership until the French Revolution, and in 1942 the city of Nice bought the property.
-In 1946 it was classified as a historical monument.
+The palace remained in the family’s possession until the French Revolution, and in 1942 the city of Nice purchased the property.
+It was classified as a historical monument in 1946.

-Today, the Palais Lascaris is a testament to the evolution of Baroque architecture from the early 17th century to the end of the 18th century.
-Here you can experience unique examples of contemporary paintings, tapestries, furniture, sculptures and artifacts.
+Palais Lascaris is today a testament to the evolution of Baroque architecture from the early 17th century to the late 18th century.
+Here you can experience unique examples of paintings, tapestries, furniture, sculptures, and art objects from that era.

-The palace also contains a very prestigious collection of contemporary musical instruments, classified as one of the most important collections of its kind after the collection of the Musée de la Musique in Paris.
-More than 500 musical instruments are exhibited here.
+The palace also contains a very prestigious collection of musical instruments from that period, classified as one of the most important collections of its kind after the collection in the Musée de la Musique in Paris.
+More than 500 musical instruments are on display here.

 By Tommy Sverre / 2021